whiteinge/eseth/2006/firefox-boxen-hopping.md

 Update 2006-12-20

 Firefox *is* very easy to personalize via configuration files.
-I\'ve found the `userChrome.css` and `userPref.js` files to be surprisingly capable, I\'ve added them as well as my bookmarks file to my [dotsync](https://github.com/whiteinge/dotfiles/blob/6a2377c/.zshrc#L228) for a (very) minimal Firefox UI footprint (pictured).
+I've found the `userChrome.css` and `userPref.js` files to be surprisingly capable, I've added them as well as my bookmarks file to my [dotsync](https://github.com/whiteinge/dotfiles/blob/6a2377c/.zshrc#L228) for a (very) minimal Firefox UI footprint (pictured).